trishalaneeraj/trishalaneeraj.github.io/_posts/2017-12-20-semantic-entailment.md

 A wide variety of neural networks for encoding sentences into fixed-size representations exists, and it is not yet clear which one best captures generically useful information.
 Often the sentence encoders vary and they are convolutional neural networks, recurrent neural networks, or a combination of attention along with one of the network architectures.

+The [paper by Nie and Bansal](https://arxiv.org/pdf/1708.02312.pdf) is one of the state of the art architectures for semantic entailment as per the results on the RepEval 2017 results.

 ![](https://drive.google.com/uc?export=&id=1KpPTdhWDE3M2ZHYXAaRKJMNk_hCzi2aT "Nie and Bansal")

-The paper by Nie and Bansal is one of the state of the art architectures for semantic entailment as per the results on the RepEval 2017 results.

-Their architecture relies on word vectors and Bi-LSTMS connected in a ResNet \cite{resnet} like architecture.
-The concatenation of all the vectors in the last layer passes through a row max pooling which creates a final vector representation, which finally passes through a 3-way softmax for the 3 categories.
+Their architecture relies on word vectors and Bi-LSTMs and RNNs connected in a ResNet-like architecture.
+The concatenation of all the vectors in the last layer passes through a row max pooling which creates a final vector representation, which finally passes through a 3-way softmax for the 3 categories of entailment, contradiction, or neural.

+[RNN-based sentence encoder with gated attention](https://arxiv.org/abs/1708.01353) is another top result from the same competition.

 # Future Directions

-Models learned on NLI can perform better than models trained in unsupervised conditions or on other supervised tasks. \cite{chen2017recurrent} is another approach to do semantic entailment.
+Models learned on NLI can perform better than models trained in unsupervised conditions or on other supervised tasks.

-This also shows, that learning generic sentence embedding has barely been explored and understanding the NLI task can bring sentence embedding quality to the next level.
+Learning generic sentence embedding has barely been explored and understanding the NLI task can bring sentence embedding quality to the next level.
 Also, supervised training for word embedding can be explored.
-StarSpace \cite{starspace}, shows embedding sentences, words for various tasks like text classification perform very competitively yet extensive comparison of sentence encoding architectures with NLI has not yet been done.
+[StarSpace](https://arxiv.org/abs/1709.03856), shows embedding sentences, words for various tasks like text classification perform very competitively yet extensive comparison of sentence encoding architectures with NLI has not yet been done.